copper-project/copper-rs/README.md

 * Fast Structured Logging: Interns and indexes logging strings at compile time, avoiding runtime string construction and ensuring high-speed textual logging.

+### What feaures are implemented, what features are missing?
+What do we plan to implement next?

 ### Kickstarting a copper project for the impatients

 You can generate a project from a template present in the repo.